 If your dentist finds anything suspicious, such as a lesion, they may ask you to come back once or twice a week for another examination.
 And then, you may have to undergo a biopsy to confirm suspicions about oral cancer.
 It is crucial to work closely with your Barrie dentist and act quickly if you have oral cancer.

-What are the limitations of oral cancer screening?
+What are the limitations of screening?

 Many people can have sores in their mouth that can be non cancerous.
 And an oral cancer screening can’t identify which sores are cancerous and which are not.
 At times, if your dentist finds an unusual sore, you may have to undergo further testing.

-How will my dentist help prevent oral cancer?
+How will my dentist help prevent it?

 The Bottom Line